Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 6900 XT should perform a lot faster than the Radeon R9 M290X overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 6900 XT should theoretically be a lot superior to the Radeon R9 M290X overall. (explain)

-Texel RateThe Radeon RX 6900 XT is quite a bit (approximately 759%) more effective at texture filtering than the Radeon R9 M290X. (explain)
+Texel RateThe Radeon RX 6900 XT should be a lot (about 759%) faster with regards to AF than the Radeon R9 M290X. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 6900 XT is superior to the Radeon R9 M290X, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 6900 XT is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison